It’s 2020! Is your Site ready for Voice searches?

 At least when it comes to the adaption of voice search as at least half of the users report using voice search for the first time in the past 6 months alone.

 While Google Now takes the cake in terms of voice accuracy and recognition, thanks to its state-of-the-art natural language processing technology, Amazon, Apple, and Windows seem to be dedicated to growing their voice search universe.

 Soon advertisers and marketers will be able to target people based on who they are instead of generic user behavior.
 ‘Near me’ based search queries will soon yield personalized marketing and ads that were designed exactly for you.

-Google Voice search data will eventually allow search engines to not only recognize our voice as ours but also to map it to our behavior and liking in order to show us tailored and personalized ads.
-This is especially good news for all the advertisers out there allowing them to target relevant ads unique specific users.
+Google Voice search data will eventually allow search engines to not only recognize our voice as ours but also to map it to our behavior and like in order to show us tailored and personalized ads.
+This is especially good news for all the advertisers out there allowing them to target relevant ads and unique specific users.

-This feature of ‘learning’ your voice and patterns are not yet available for Alexa users at the time of writing, but we are sure that they are bound to follow suit with their Apple and Google counterparts.
+This feature of ‘learning’ your voice and patterns is not yet available for Alexa users at the time of writing, but we are sure that they are bound to follow suit with their Apple and Google counterparts.